The Hitachi RB24EAP is a gas-powered handheld leaf blower delivering 441 CFM at 170 MPH. It features a 2-cycle 23.9cc engine. (Read full specs)

 Overview of the Hitachi RB24EAP

-- Power: The RB24EAP, built by Hitachi, is a gas-powered leaf blower capable of expelling a maximum air volume of 441 cubic feet per minute (CFM).
-Its air speed is rated at 170 MPH.
+- Power: The Hitachi RB24EAP is a gas-powered leaf blower.
+It features a maximum air speed of 170 MPH and a maximum air volume rating of 441 cubic feet per minute (CFM).

 Product Videos